FarmBot/Farmbot-Web-App/README.md

 This repo contains FarmBot's web based user interface, a RESTful JSON API and a Dockerized MQTT server.
 The API stores data such as user account information, plant data, authorization tokens and a variety of other resources.
 The MQTT server facilitates realtime messaging from the browser to the device.

-# Q: Can I see some example API requests?
+# Q: Can I see some examples of API requests?

 For a list of example API requests and responses, see our [reference documentation](https://gist.github.com/RickCarlino/10db2df375d717e9efdd3c2d9d8932af).
 If you wish to write an add-on application that uses the FarmBot API, please let us know in an issue.
 We are happy to answer any specific questions you may have.